testing-library/testing-library-docs/docs/guide-which-query.md

       `area`, and `input`), then you can use this to find that element.
    1. `getByTitle`: The title attribute is not consistently read by screenreaders, and is not visible by default for sighted users
-   1. `getByRole`: This can be used to select dialog boxes and other difficult-to-capture elements in a more semantic way
 1. **Test IDs**
    1. `getByTestId`: The user cannot see (or hear) these, so this is only recommended for cases where you can't match by role or text or it doesn't